 If you believe there is a conflict between this Code and a specific procedure, please consult the Chairman of the Board of the Director for guidance.
-If you have any questions regarding the Code or would like to report any violation of the Code, please email to the Head of Risk Management Department, at RiskManagement@bitdeer.com.
-This Code has been adopted by the Board and shall become effective (the "Effective Time") on the Acquisition Merger Effective Time as defined in the Amended and Restated Agreement and Plan of Merger, dated as of December 15, 2021, by and among the Company, Bitdeer Technologies Holding Company, Blue Safari Group Acquisition Corp., and other parties.
+If you have any questions regarding the Code or would like to report any violation of the Code, please email to the Head of Risk Management Department, at complaints@bitdeer.com.

+This Code has been adopted by the Board and shall become effective (the "Effective Time") on the date of approval of the Board.